Alejogb1/job-board/blog-data/why-do-rails-7-save-errors-only-appear-when-rendering-with-a-status-code.md

 id: "why-do-rails-7-save-errors-only-appear-when-rendering-with-a-status-code"
 ---

-Alright, let's talk about Rails 7 save errors and their peculiar habit of only surfacing when you're rendering with a status code.
+, let's talk about Rails 7 save errors and their peculiar habit of only surfacing when you're rendering with a status code.
 It's a behavior I've definitely encountered – and frankly, tripped over – a few times in past projects, so I can speak to the practical realities of this.
 It's not magic, it's a nuanced interaction between how Rails handles validation errors and how it responds to different kinds of requests.

 The crux of the matter lies in the difference between rendering a response with a status code and rendering a response without explicitly defining one.
 When you render a view without specifying a status code (e.g., simply `render :new`), Rails infers that everything is going swimmingly and defaults to a `200 OK` status.
 In such situations, Rails often hides the errors that occur during model validation (prior to save) – those errors are there in the object, of course, accessible through `model.errors`, but they are not actively presented in the response unless you explicitly extract and utilize them.
 It’s a bit like having a detailed error log quietly available, but not printed out in big letters unless specifically asked for.

 However, when you explicitly set a status code, especially an error-related status like `422 Unprocessable Entity` or `400 Bad Request`, Rails alters its behavior.
-It implicitly assumes that if you’re sending a status code signifying an issue, you’ll also want to see the details of *why* that issue happened.
+It implicitly assumes that if you’re sending a status code signifying an issue, you’ll also want to see the details of _why_ that issue happened.
 Therefore, it will generally include those validation errors in the rendered output.
 This design choice serves a clear purpose: it provides immediate and actionable feedback to the client, often a browser, an API consumer, or even the frontend JavaScript consuming your JSON responses.

 Let’s illustrate with some code examples.
 Imagine a simple Rails model called `User`, which includes a validation that the email must be unique: